Sensor Overtemp Operation

 Sensor dimmer overtemp error messages are generated when a dimmer's internal sensors indicate that it is running too hot.
 This message is then sent to the CEM, and "OVERTEMP XXX" is displayed.
 On the MPE, the beacon will flash, and you can run tests to see what the error is.

 This issue is most often caused by one or more dimmer modules, rather than the CEM Classic, CEM+, or CEM3 itself.
 The circuitry receives overtemp signals from the dimmer modules and is not designed to generate an overtemp signal.
+It is far more likely that the CEM will not detect an overtemp if the hardware on the CEM fails.
+For this reason, overtemp errors are most often caused by dimmers.

 When a dimmer's internal sensors indicate it is running too hot, it sends the signal to the CEM Classic, CEM+, or CEM3, which then reports that an overtemp is occurring.
 Dimmer modules which are reporting an overtemp can be hot enough to cause burns when touched.